 I’d not been trained as a chef at all, but off the back of my blog I had people from all over the world flying in to take classes with me.

-Now, after a year in the US writing and teaching at culinary academies, I’ve set up Raw Chef HQ in London, and I’m sharing my recipes and ideas with 40,000 people from over 50 countries in my Raw Chef community.
+Now, after a year in the US writing and teaching at culinary academies, I’ve set up Raw Chef HQ in London, and I’m sharing my recipes and ideas with over 50,000 people from over 50 countries in my Raw Chef community.

 My students and blog readers aren’t what I’d call “hardcore raw”

 They eat raw about 80–90% of the time, and that makes total sense to me.
 In fact, it’s what I do too – and you’ll see that some of my recipes involve some light cooking.